MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-allocation.md

 1. On the **Data source settings** tile, select **Manage**.
 1. Open the data source that's named *@iv*.
 1. In the **Calculated Measures** section, open the record that's named *@available\_to\_allocate* if it exists.
 Otherwise, create a record where the **Calculated measure name** value is *@available\_to\_allocate*, and **Save** the new record.
 1. In the **Calculated measure details** section, add the physical measures that you want to use to calculate your available-to-allocate quantities.
-Be sure to include the *@iv.@allocated* physical measure in the formula.
+Be sure to include the *@iv\.@allocated* physical measure in the formula.

 ### Set up your allocation groups and hierarchy

 Every allocation that's created in Inventory Visibility must be assigned to a specific *allocation group*.
 You can create up to eight allocation groups, each of which has a name and a level.
-You must assign a level to establish a group hierarchy.
+Level is necessary to establish a group hierarchy.

-Each level is defined as an integer from *0* (zero) through *7* that corresponds to **Group0** through **Group7** in the group hierarchy.
-The level determines the order in which the groups are used in the allocation hierarchy.
+Each level is defined as an integer from *0* (zero) through *7*, representing the order in which the groups are used in the allocation hierarchy.
 The group that's assigned to level *0* is the highest level in the hierarchy, and the group that's assigned to level *7* is the lowest level in the hierarchy.

 When you create an allocation, you must specify hierarchies in order from the highest level to the lowest level.
-For example, your configuration has *Country/region* for **Group0**, *State* for **Group1**, and *City* for **Group2**.
+For example, your configuration has *Country/region* for group level 0, *State* for group level 1, and *City* for group level 2.
 In this case, both *Country/region* and *State* are required when *City* is specified.
 However, an allocation can be created by using only *Country/region* and *State*, or by using only *Country/region*.

 Follow these steps to set up your allocation groups and hierarchy.